Lighting Fireworks By Hand

 What about tapers?

-We’re not big fans of the long tapers often given away free by firework retailers or included in selection boxes or rocket packs.
+I’m not big fans of the long tapers often given away free by firework retailers or included in selection boxes or rocket packs.
 The reason is they only burn with a smouldering end, not an intense flame.
 Their length and thinness also makes them somewhat wobbly at arm’s length and getting the small burning end to stay on a fuse long enough to ignite it can be tricky.

 Perhaps for very small and informal displays where you don’t mind taking longer to light your fireworks these are OK if you’re on a very tight budget.
-But in such cases we’d recommend a small investment in a good quality chef’s torch or BBQ lighter (see below).
+But in such cases I’d recommend a small investment in a good quality chef’s torch or BBQ lighter (see below).